tpm2-software/tpm2-tools/man/tss2_sign.1.md

   * **-p**, **\--keyPath**:

     The path to the signing key.
-MUST NOT be NULL.

   * **-s**, **\--padding**:

     The padding scheme used.
-Possible values are “RSA_SSA”, “RSA_PSS” (case insensitive).
-MAY be NULL.
+Possible values are "RSA_SSA", "RSA_PSS" (case insensitive).
+Optional parameter.
+    If omitted, the default padding specified in the crypto profile is used.

   * **-c**, **\--certificate**:

     The certificate associated with keyPath in PEM format.
-MAY be NULL.
+Optional parameter.

   * **-d**, **\--digest**:

     The data to be signed, already hashed.
-MUST NOT be NULL.

   * **-f**, **\--force**: